kinokasai/prc/doc/skeleton/intro.md

 Web browsers are ubiquitous - and are quickly becoming the defacto platform to run multiplatform apps.
-Furthermore, the new web standard HTML5 [1] greatly simplifies the deployment of dynamic application through the Javascript language.
-Notably, the `canvas` [2] interface allows to draw objects, animate them, and intercept inputs from mouse or keyboards in a Web page.
+Furthermore, the new web standard HTML5 \cite{devguide} greatly simplifies the deployment of dynamic application through the Javascript language.
+Notably, the `canvas` \cite{canvas-api}
+interface allows to draw objects, animate them, and intercept inputs from mouse or keyboards in a Web page.

-The canvas API imposes a reactive programming paradigm: in order to update the canvas, one should register a callback function through `requestAnimationFrame()` [3].
+The canvas API imposes a reactive programming paradigm: in order to update the canvas, one should register a callback function through `requestAnimationFrame()`
+\cite{request-animation}.
  One has to do the same to process input.

 The reactive limitations imposed by the canvas API is similar to what is used in